Was Texas the real site of the first Thanksgiving? - NewsBreak

 Was Texas the real site of the first Thanksgiving?

-SAN ANGELO, Texas — According to many historians and the Legislative Reference Library of Texas, the first Thanksgiving celebration in the United States took place near El Paso in 1598, 23 years before the Pilgrims held their famous dinner at Plymouth Rock.
+SAN ANGELO, Texas — According to many historians and the Legislative Reference Library of Texas, the first Thanksgiving celebration in the United States took place near El Paso in 1598 in what is now San Elizario, 23 years before the Pilgrims held their famous dinner at Plymouth Rock.

 Texas’s Thanksgiving began with Spanish explorer Juan de Oñate and his expedition on April 30, 1598.
 Oñate wanted to make his mark on history by leading an important expedition into unexplored land and was finally approved in 1597, according to the Texas Almanac .
 The expedition consisted of 500 people, including soldiers, colonists, wives and children, and 7,000 heads of livestock attempting a trek across the Chihuahuan Desert.